-- The authors assert that there is a lack of evidence to support the use of opioid analgesics for more than 1 year.
-(Once again using Roger Chou's research as supporting evidence).
-However, it should be noted they acknowledged that studies >1 year were not included in the evidence review performed by AHRQ.
-Since the committee willfully excluded these types of studies from their review, it is unethical and deceiving to claim there is a lack of research to support their use.
-When in reality, they opted not to look at this research in the first place. - The authors use the unsubstantiated claim of "inappropriate prescribing" as a major issue that needs to be addressed.
-However, there is no legal definition for what is deemed inappropriate and therefore, this type of narrative should not be included in any formal guidance documents given its known ambiguity. - Within the revised draft report the authors state: that they (the CDC) "recognized a need for national guidance on pain management" and thus produced the 2016 CDC Opioid Prescribing Guidelines.
+- The committee opted to use outdated and misleading statistics in the report for seemingly no other reason that creating shock value to justify their recommendations.
+One instance of this is when the authors opted to cite that prescriptions for opioids increased four fold from year 1999-2010.
+Yet, later in the report they acknowledge that prescribing has dramatically decreased from the years 2012 - present day with current day prescribing back to pre-1993 levels.
+The mentioning of outdated statistics from 1999 - 2010 are truly irrelevant to the current state of the nations drug crisis.
+It would be far more appropriate for the committee to focus on current information rather than using outdated data to justify a failing agenda. - The authors use the unsubstantiated claim of "inappropriate prescribing" as a major issue to that needs to be addressed.
+However, there is no legal definition for what is deemed inappropriate and therefore, this type of narrative should not be included within any formal guidance documents given its known ambiguity. - Within the revised draft report the authors state: they (the CDC) "recognized a need for national guidance on pain management" and thus produced the 2016 CDC Opioid Prescribing Guidelines.
 However, this is misleading and factually incorrect.
 In reality, the 2016 Opioid Guidelines were created as a result of an Executive Order issued by President Obama.
 Why the authors opted to misrepresent this fact is unknown.
 Given this is a formal agency guidance report, the historical steps that led to its creation are of vital importance to help ensure the public's understanding of what is taking place and therefore, should be stated accurately. - The authors acknowledge a lack of evidence for: - The effectiveness of opioid dosing strategies. - The effects of combination therapy versus opioid or non-opioids. - The benefits & harms of different methods for initiating or titrating opioids.